malwareinfosec/FiddleZAP/README.md

 FiddleZAP is a simplified version of [EKFiddle](https://github.com/malwareinfosec/EKFiddle) for OWASP ZAP written for the Graal.js engine.

+There are 2 scripts (standalone, passive rules).
+The former is used to run manually on the currently loaded session (web traffic), the latter automatically runs while recording traffic.

 # Installation

 - Download and install ZAP: https://www.zaproxy.org/download/